QuentinRa/blog.quentinra.dev/proj/agile-scrum/artifacts/product-backlog.md

 ## Product roadmap (optional)

 This is a long-term vision of the product.
-The product owner is giving the goals and the results we are expecting, rather than the the timeline/functionalities.
+The product owner is giving the goals and the results we are expecting, rather than the timeline/functionalities.
 This is something explaining **what** you are planning to do.

 * you might set the current goals
 * you might set the near-term goals
 * you might set the long-term goals

-Each of them are a list, ordered by decreasing priority.
+Each of them is a list, ordered by decreasing priority.

 Even in Agile projects, **having a long-term vision is very important**, and **this is a myth that you should only have a near-term vision**.
-This will help to make near-term decision that do not go against the overall vision of the project.
+This will help to make near-term decisions that do not go against the overall vision of the project.

 <hr class="sr">

 ## Product requirements documents - PRD (optional)

 They were used a lot in the Waterfall model, but now they are starting to be used in Agile projects.
-These are requirements that the Product Owner write with the team, and that the client agreed upon.
+These are requirements that the Product Owner writes with the team, and that the client agreed upon.
 This is mainly used as a strong confirmation of what you have to do

 * goals, objectives, strategy
 * features (user stories)
 * behavior (user design, interactions, )

 You will find a lot of **templates** and the Web.
-We usually have **the name of every person involved**, the **goals**, **why you added this requirement**, the **mockups** (`maquettes`), **the topics the team must thing about** (Question/Outcome), and **what they shouldn't work on**.
+We usually have **the name of every person involved**, the **goals**, **why you added this requirement**, the **mock-ups** (`maquettes`), **the topics the team must think about** (Question/Outcome), and **what they shouldn't work on**.

 <hr class="sl">

 ## User Stories and Epics

 An **Epic** is a group of **(user) stories** that are "similar" <small>(ex: all stories related to the user management)</small>.
-A User story is text describing a task (~= requirement) from the point of view of a user.
+A User Story is a text describing a task (~= requirement) from the point of view of a user.
 You got stories about

 * **features** (functional)
 * **bugs** (technical)